microsoft/ApplicationInspector/README.md

 # Goals

-Application Inspector **can inform you better** for choosing the best component to meet your needs with a smaller footprint of unknowns which is very important to keeping the attack surface small.
-It enables you to avoid inclusion of features you don't want for the problem, system or context your app will run in.
+Application Inspector helps **inform you better** when choosing the best component to meet your needs with a smaller footprint of unknowns which is important to keeping the attack surface small.
+It helps you to avoid inclusion of components with unexpected features you don't want in your app.

 Basically, we created Application Inspector to help us identify risky third party software components based on their specific features, but the tool is helpful in many non-security contexts as well.
 For instance, it can also help **identify feature deltas** or changes between versions which can be critical for detecting injection of backdoors.